CPX Student Guidelines

 The cases for the CPX are representative of common types of clinical encounters experienced in primary care settings.
 They are also typical of the types of cases that will be included in the USMLE Step 2A.

-Specific cases are created and/or reviewed by the Faculty Advisory Committee, made up of UVA Clerkship Directors and other clinical faculty.
-These faculty assure that the cases represent problems with which students should be familiar by the end of the third year.
+Specific cases are created and/or reviewed by the Faculty Advisory Committee.
+These faculty assure the cases represent problems with which students should be familiar by the end of the third year.

 How are my skills evaluated?

-Your performance on the seven cases will be assessed in the following manner:
+Your performance on the CPX will be assessed in the following manner:

 - After each encounter, your standardized patient will enter information about your performance into a computer.
 This information will be converted into a numeric percent-correct score for history-taking, information sharing, and physical examination.
 Interpersonal communication scores will be computed by averaging the seven numeric rating scale scores from all patients.
 The criteria used for each skill area are established by the Clerkship Directors.

-- You will write a patient note for six cases using the USMLE Step 2 CS format.
+- You will write a patient note for most cases using the USMLE Step 2 CS format.
 For grading efficiency, the note is written on the computer, but paper copies will also be available for hand-written notes if requested.
-Physcians grade patient notes using a patient note rubric that evaluates history and physical exam written findings as they are related to the differntial diagnosis and follow-up plan.
-The scale used to grade the patient note is a standard five-point Likert, ranging from poor to excellent.
+Physcians score patient notes using a patient note rubric that evaluates history and physical exam written findings as they are related to the differntial diagnosis and follow-up plan.

-- One case will be evaluated by a trained resident physician.
-Your clinical reasoning and oral presentation skills will be reviewed and on an oral presentation rating scale.
+- One case will be reviewed by an observing physician.
+Your clinical reasoning and oral presentation skills will be evaluated by the physician on an oral presentation rating scale.
 The scale used for each encounter is a standard five-point Likert, ranging from ‘poor’ to ‘excellent’.

 What are the criteria for passing the CPX?